-C.3.3 Connection of 3 stream connectors where one mass flow rate is identical to zero
+C.3.3 Zero mass flow rate - Connection of 3 stream connectors

 The case where N=3 and $\tilde{m}3=0$ occurs when a one-port sensor (like a temperature sensor) is connected to two connected components.
 For the sensor, the min attribute of the mass flow rate should be set to zero (no fluid exiting the component via this connector).
 This simplification (and similar ones) can also be used if a tool determines that a mass flow rate is zero or non-negative.
 It is also possible to generalize this to the case where more than one sensor is connected.
 The suggested implementation results in the following equations, and as indicated the last formula can be simplified further by using $\tilde{m}3=0$: